SrijDude3416/student/_posts/2023-11-29-Legalandethicalconcerns.md

 toc: false
 comments: false
 layout: default
-title: Student Teach - Legal and Ethical Concerns of Technology
+title: 5.5 Legal and Ethical Concerns of Technology
 description: A lesson on the legal and ethical concerns of technology!
 By Aditi, Eshika, Cindy, Avanthika, Nupur
 type: hacks
 courses: { compsci: {week: 17} }